 How to secure Auction Finance on Auction Property

-An auction mortgage is a type of mortgage that can be offered by specialist lenders for buyers of unregistered properties at auctions where there is often no time for a full valuation and mortgage offer appraisal process.
+An auction mortgage is a type of mortgage that can be offered by specialist lenders for buyers of unregistered properties at auctions where there is often no time for a full valuation such as a home buyers report, AIPs and the mortgage offer process.
 If you are looking for an auction loan, it is important to understand what makes them different than other finance options.
-Auction finance is a type of property finance that many property buyers often neglect.
+Auction finance is a type of property finance that many property buyers often neglect and overlook.
 It can be difficult to find the best option for you or know how much you should be borrowing in advance.
-Auctions are becoming increasingly popular as a way to buy property.
-One of the main reasons for this is that they offer an opportunity to get a bargain price.
+Auctions are becoming increasingly popular as a way to secure property.
+The main reasons for this is that they offer an opportunity to bag a bargain.

 Traditional lender or specialist bridging loan provider

-Different types of auction finance exist, from mortgages from traditional lenders which can be financed at an auction house or through a bridging loan from specialist providers.
-Auction financing is typically more expensive than other types of loans because it is considered riskier for banks and finance institution Auctions are a great way to find quality property at prices that are often low.
-Though the challenge is seen as the correlation between fervent bidding and therefore the high cost of bidding.
+Different types of auction finance exist, from mortgages from traditional lenders or through a bridging loan from specialist providers.
+Auction financing is typically more expensive than other types of loans because it is considered riskier for banks and finance institutions.
+Auctions are a great way to find quality property at prices that are often low.
+Though the challenge can be the correlation between fervent bidding and remaining disciplined throughout the bidding process.
 This is why many people turn to auction finance, which can help them bid for property without breaking the bank.

-An auction finance mortgage allows you to buy a property at auction with a fixed rate of interest, repayable over fixed period of time, for example up to five years.
+An auction finance mortgage allows you to buy a property at auction with a fixed rate of interest, repayable over a fixed period, typically 12 to 24 months.
 The lender may be willing to offer an auction finance mortgage if you have poor credit but have sufficient income and assets.
-The best thing about an auction finance mortgage is that it can help you bid on properties with competitive rates.
-The downside is that they don’t suit every buyer so will not suit everyone looking for an auction purchase.
-It’s therefore no surprise that the property industry is booming.
-With the average UK house price being £225,000, more people are investing in property to keep up with the fast-moving market.
+Remember it will not be conditional (majority of lenders) that you see your loan term out.
+Redeeming the loan early provides an excellent incentive to complete any refurbishment works and exit out to a standard mortgage.
+It’s therefore no surprise that the property industry remains on an upward trend.
+More people are investing in property which out performs the stock market year on year.

 Managing Property Auction Risk

-The loans are typically offered at a higher interest rate due to the high risk involved.
+The loans are typically offered at a higher interest rate due to the ‘perceived’ high risk involved.
 However, the rates are still lower than those of many other loans.
 There are some instances where you can make use of your auction property for collateral on a loan.
 For example, some lenders will offer bridging loans which have conditions that allow them to be repaid over a short period of time.
 There are three ways to finance an auction property.
-This article will discuss how to finance an auction property with a mortgage in the UK and give you some tips on bridging loan rates and lenders.
+This article will discuss how to finance an auction property and give you some tips on bridging loan rates and lenders.

 Finance auctions: Bridging loans and auction mortgages

-Bridging loan rates: If people have bad credit, they often need a high interest rate and/or poor credit record to get a bridging loan.
+Bridging loan rates: If people have bad credit this can sometimes be overlooked if the loan to value is low.
+If 75% is required coupled with ‘adverse’ credit this will invariably attract a higher bridging loan rate.
 The auction process is more common in the UK than in other countries.
 Auction finance, or bridging loans, are likely to be the best methods to finance an auction property.
-Bridging loans are short-term loans for people who need money quickly.
-They are more expensive than traditional mortgages but they are more flexible too.
-The commercial finance broker will provide some pre-screening of the borrower’s credit worthiness and capacity to repay the loan, which helps to minimise risk with the transaction.
+Bridging loans are short-term loans for consumers/investors who need money quickly.
+They are more expensive than traditional mortgages but they are more flexible.
+The commercial finance broker will provide some pre-screening of the borrower’s credit worthiness and capacity to repay the loan, which helps to minimise risk with the application.

 Non Status Auction Finance For A Workaround

 Auction finance is the most common way to fund an auction purchase, but there is more than one way to do it.
 If you have good credit and don’t need any help with arranging funds, then your bank or building society is likely to offer you a bridging loan.
 If your credit isn’t so good or you need money quickly, then an auction mortgage may be the best option.
-For those with poor credit who want to buy using an auction mortgage (non status), there are two ways of doing this: through a specialist lender or via a payday loan company.
-Auction finance is a type of property finance which is used to fund the purchase of a property.
-It is often cheaper than securing a mortgage through a traditional lender and can be more flexible than other types of financing available.
+For those with poor credit who want to buy using an auction mortgage (non status) a specialist lender is invariably the preferred route.

 Bridging Loans: The most popular method of auction finance.